kr1stine/travel-planner/README.md

 ## **Shortest flight path finder**

 Finds shortest flight path between two airports regarding geographical distance.
+For airports with less than 100km apart, self-transfer options are also considered.

+Install dependecies with `npm install`
 Run the app with `npm start` or `npm run debug`.

 The app takes a few minutes to start, as heavier data processing is done at startup.